ksajan/GRIT-1/README.md

 - You should be able to use the application on `localhost:5000`

 ##### Windows Error
 - Windows doesn't have a module for mysqlclient.
-So before you you install `requirements.txt`.
-Execute the following command in `\webapp`.
+So before you run `requirements.txt`.Please Execute the following command in `\webapp`.
 - ``` pip install wheel/mysqlclient-1.4.6-cp38-cp38-win32.whl```

 ### Testing